jimm/patchmaster/site/file-format.md

 ## Message Keys

 {% highlight ruby %}
-  message_key name, key
+  message_key key, name
 {% endhighlight %}

 Maps the named message to a key.
 Message keys are ignored if PatchMaster was started without the curses GUI.

-`key` may be any one-character string (for example '8' or 'p') or a function key symbol of the form `:f1`, `:f2`, etc.
+`key` may be any one-character string (for example '8' or "p") or a function key symbol of the form `:f1`, `:f2`, etc.

+### Note

+Older versions of PatchMaster (before 1.2.0) reversed the order of the two arguments to `message_key`.
+The reversed order is still accepted but a deprecation warning is output.

 ## Triggers